-As Bong-Pal and Hyun-Ji start working together as a team taking on various ghosts, mostly of the evil variation, Hye-Sung’s involvement seems less and less coincidental.
+As Bong-Pal and Hyun-Ji start taking on various ghosts as a team, Hye-Sung’s involvement seems less and less coincidental.

-Even if you, like myself, have come to terms with the fact that you’ll be an eternal scaredy cat, I still recommend this drama.
+Even if you, like myself, have accepted that you’ll be an eternal scaredy cat, I still recommend this drama.

-Contrary to it’s overall theme, it has a endearing story-line and enough cute and funny moments between our main characters to carry you through.
+Contrary to it’s overall theme, it has a endearing story-line with enough endearing moments between our main characters to carry you through.

 Just don’t watch it at night and definitively do not watch it at night AND by yourself.
 I’m speaking from experience.